fabferri/az-pattern/vpn/s2s-azvpn-privateI-ip/README.md

 }
 ```

-To enable the transit of Site-to-Site tunnels through the private peering is required the enablement in the Connections (resource type: **Microsoft.Network/connections**):
+To enable the transit of Site-to-Site tunnels through the private peering in the Connections (resource type: **Microsoft.Network/connections**) is required the property:
 ```json
 "useLocalAzureIpAddress": true
 ```